chakib401/chakib401.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I am a PhD student (CIFRE) at the
+I am a PhD Graduate from the
-<a href='https://centreborelli.ens-paris-saclay.fr/en'>Centre Borelli </a> at Université Paris Cité, and <a href="https://www.icdc.caissedesdepots.fr/"> Informatique Caisse des Dépôts</a> in Paris, France.
+<a href='https://centreborelli.ens-paris-saclay.fr/en'>Centre Borelli </a> at University of Paris Cité, and <a href="https://www.icdc.caissedesdepots.fr/"> Informatique Caisse des Dépôts</a> in Paris, France.